Minari Engineering: The Mk2 Road Sport (RS)

 The Mk2 Road Sport was an evolution of the Mk1 design.
 The cars featured the same engine and suspension fitment (donated from an Alfasud or 33), with an improved monocoque structure and updated styling.
 Whereas the Mk1 Club Sport utilised the Alfasud rear lights, the Mk2 used Mazda 121 (1991-1998) rear lights, and Mazda MX-3 headlights.
 There was an option to utilise fibreglass shrouds and install main/dip beam headlights from a Massey Ferguson tractor (Massey part number 1672766M91) and Main-beam only lights by Ring Automotive (Ring part number BRL056), which some owners opted for.

 The doors on the Mk2, whilst still shallow compared to most cars, were dropped further into the sill line to enable improved entry and egress to and from the vehicle, particularly when fitted with a roof.
 The Mk2 cars offered a hardtop option that had not been available on the Mk1's.

 Whereas the boot on the Mk1 opened towards the rear of the car, the Mk2's opened in a more conventional fashion.
 As part of the improved monocoque design, an additional bulkhead had been added between the passenger cabin and boot space, meaning that the boot was substantially smaller on the Mk2 cars.
 The dashboard was also revised, and came in two forms depending upon which donor car was opted for.
 The Alfasud-based cars had a dashboard which came down and around the gear shifter and mated with the transmission tunnel.
 The Alfa 33 based cars had a more flat and up-to-date looking dashboard design.

 The Mk2 retained use of the Citroen AX windscreen and Land Rover bonnet hinges, but opted for the door catches from a Fiat Panda.
 The external door release is embedded into the side body panel to the rear of the door as opposed to the door itself, making new entrants to the car occasionally somewhat confused.

 The Mk2 Road Sport Racing (RSR)

-The Mk2 Road Sport Racing was a light weight version of the Road Sport, manufactured with the following modifications:
+The Mk2 Road Sport Racing was a lightweight version of the Road Sport, manufactured with the following modifications: